cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

     10.0.5.71
     10.0.5.72"""

-Create a `inventory.txt` file with the variable in your local directory.
+Create an `inventory.txt` file with the variable in your local directory.

     !printf "$sample_inventory" > inventory.txt
     !cat inventory.txt